 When Water Treatment Becomes Complicated

-Water treatment involving the collection and pumping of water, flow equalization, filtration of particulates and carbon adsorption of organic compounds is very common.
+Water treatment involving the collection and pumping of water, flow equalization, filtration of particulates, and carbon adsorption of organic compounds is very common.
 More difficult treatment can involve the removal of metals and other hard to treat organic compounds by various methods.
 If you have any suspicion that your treatment system is not operating efficiently, please contact a qualified and experienced engineer.

 How Can VERTEX Help?

 The VERTEX team is more than equipped to conduct an evaluation of your dewatering and treatment challenges.
-We are able to assist with the planning, design and permitting of complex groundwater treatment systems, both temporary and permanent, in order to achieve and maintain compliance with local, state and federal regulations.
+We are able to assist with the planning, design, and permitting of complex groundwater treatment systems, both temporary and permanent, in order to achieve and maintain compliance with local, state, and federal regulations.
 Our team has provided cost-effective and impartial feasibility analyses on project sites across the globe.

-Learn more about VERTEX’s Building Water Systems Management & Compliance services.
+Learn more about VERTEX’s Environmental services.

 For more information, contact one of our Environmental Experts: